ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Constraining Interfaces for Endpoints {#ifspec}

-Note that this API has multiple ways to constrain and prioritize Endpoint candidates based on the network interface:
+Note that this API has multiple ways to constrain and prioritize endpoint candidates based on the network interface:

  - Specifying an interface on a Remote Endpoint qualifies the scope zone of the Remote Endpoint, e.g., for link-local addresses.
  - Specifying an interface on a Local Endpoint explicitly binds all candidates derived from this Endpoint to use the specified interface.